 All scholarships awarded by Georgia Military College are subject to guidelines which require the student to continue to meet the criteria upon which the award is based and to maintain the specified grade point average (GPA) outlined in the award letter.
-In some cases, the student will be required to have an interview with the Vice President for Alumni & Development regarding the scholarship conditions for award or continuation.
 All scholarship recipients are required to write a thank you letter to the person (or persons) who provided the resources for the scholarship.